-MARRIAGE/ CIVIL PARTNERSHIP CEREMONY RESTRICTIONS from the 26 December 2020
+CIVIL PARTNERSHIP CEREMONY RESTRICTIONS from 12 April 2021

 Please be aware that your marriage/civil partnership ceremony must be conducted under the current NI Executive restrictions.

-- Can take place in a person’s home if one of the parties is terminally ill with up to10 people in attendance (this includes the couple, two witnesses and the officiant).
+- can take place in a person’s home if one of the parties is terminally ill with up to ten people in attendance (this includes the couple, two witnesses and the officiant)

 Civil Partnership ceremonies are conducted by the Registrar and take place in the designated Office venues or in another venue which has been licensed for partnership ceremonies.
 See: Approved Places for Civil Partnerships.

-A Civil Partnership is a relationship between two people of the same sex, which is formed when they register as civil partners of one another.
+A Civil Partnership is a relationship between two people, which is formed when they register as civil partners of one another.
 Two people can register provided:

 You may make a provisional booking by telephoning the office in the district you wish to have your Civil Partnership in.
 This will reserve the date, time and the Registrar until official notice is given.